2015 Colombian landslide: Aftermath

 At least 78 people were killed by the landslide.
 Victims were found as far as 100 km from the disaster site as the landslide carried bodies down river.
 An addition 37 people were injured and as of May 20, 2015, an unknown number of people were still unaccounted for.
 Dozens of houses and other buildings, including a grade school, remained buried.
 In total, around 500 people were directly affected by the landslide.

 The landslide left many bodies disfigured, complicating identification.
 Remains recovered from the debris had to be transported to Medellín for identification, three hours from the disaster site.
 President Juan Manuel Santos flew to the region to oversee rescue efforts personally.
 He promised government assistance of around $6,500 per person to help rebuild Salgar, and declared it a public calamity.
 People left homeless by the disaster were provided with food and blankets, as survivors were ordered not to return to the town immediately in case of additional landslides.
 At least 15 trucks of portable drinking water were brought into Salgar.
 The public was asked to refrain from sending physical donations for disaster relief, but monetary donations were accepted.
+The Colombian National Unit for Disaster Risk Management (UNGRD) was assisted by the UN Office for the Coordination of Humanitarian Affairs (OCHA) to deliver emergency aid.
+The emergency shelter would be established for the hundreds of displaced families, and essential services would be restored.
+However, the roads were impassable for the search and rescue teams as a result of the debris.

+Social recovery

+Following the flood, the government created a recovery plan focused on housing.
+Although this plan provided housing for the survivors of the event, the social fabric of the community was neglected.
+Many survivors experienced challenges following the resettlement, as they did not have the same opportunities for employment or community bonds in these areas as they had before the flood.